Jalapeno Plant Care: How to Grow and Care for Jalapenos

 When your jalapenos are deep green, firm to the touch, corky (small white lines on the pepper’s skin), and 3 to 5 inches long, they are ready for harvesting.

-Harvesting jalapenos is easy.
-Once you have identified the ripe peppers as per your preference, hold the branch with one hand and using the other hand pull the peppers upwards.
-Alternatively, use a pruning shear or a sharp pair of scissors to avoid any tearing or twisting.
+Once you have identified the ripe peppers according to your preference, hold the branch with one hand and pull the peppers upwards using the other hand.
+Alternatively, use a pruning shear or scissors to avoid tearing or twisting.

 Bonus Tip: Common Problems in Jalapeno Plant Care